Updated: November 2019

 To many Americans, staying in touch with a cell phone or tablet while in Europe can seem difficult and expensive.
 But savvy travelers know it doesn’t have to be.
 Having a phone while you’re there can be a major time saver and convenience.
 This article tells you how to stay in touch and save money.

 Verizon and Sprint use a system called CDMA (it stands for Code Division Multiple Access — incomprehensible to the average human.)
-However, Verizon in particular has figured out that it is losing a lot of profitable international traffic as a result, and now has phones that support both CDMA and international GSM frequencies.
+However, Verizon, in particular, has figured out that it is losing a lot of profitable international traffic as a result, and now has phones that support both CDMA and international GSM frequencies.
 Verizon used to call these Global Phones, but now it just ensures that all of its smartphones have full global roaming.

-The net: if you’re on Verizon or Sprint and you have iPhone 4S or later, you can use your phone in Europe and get 2G, 3G and even 4G LTE if you have an iPhone 5S or 6.
+The net: if you’re on Verizon or Sprint and you have iPhone 4S or later, you can use your phone in Europe and get 2G, 3G and even 4G LTE if you have an iPhone 5S or later.

 In the GSM system, your phone number and other identifying information are stored on a little chip: the Subscriber Identity Module (SIM).
-It’s a fingernail-sized smart card that slides into the back of your GSM phone under the battery (on most models), or the side or the top (iPhones).
+It’s a fingernail-sized smart card that slides into the back of your GSM phone under the battery (on most models), or the side (iPhones).
 When you buy a European pre-paid GSM phone, it contains a “pre-paid SIM” issued by the carrier.

 But if you own a US GSM phone, you typically can’t just take out the SIM from your US carrier, buy a pre-paid SIM from a mobile phone store and put it in your own phone.
 Why?
 Because your cell phone carrier won’t let you, and they have “network locked” your phone to stop you doing this.

 Many people buy GSM phones from their wireless carrier, since they offer a steep discount from the actual price of the phone, in return for committing to a 2-year contract.
-A 64GB Apple iPhone 6 costs $299 with a 2-year contract on AT&T, and $799 without one.
+A basic Apple iPhone costs $299 with a 2-year contract on AT&T, and $799 without one.
 AT&T wants you to use the SIM that they issued to ensure they capture all your usage during the contract, in return for the discounted phone.
-Also, international roaming offers great profit margin compared to domestic “minute bundles”: AT&T charges up to $1.29/minute for a call that costs $0.10/minute (or less) on a pre-paid SIM on exactly the same network.

 T-Mobile only offers full price “pay up front” pricing, and the phone is completely unlocked, so if you buy one from T-Mobile it’s just like buying from the manufacturer.